- Search The Registry

 As a reporter with a community newspaper in Brooklyn, she met local members of the growing café poetry scene.
-A producer for the nationally distributed Showtime at the Apollo television program heard one of her readings and that led to a chance to appear on the show's amateur-night segment in October of 1995.
-In 1997, she started a publishing company, Moore Black Press; publishing her poetry, The Words Don't Fit in My Mouth and works by other poets.
+A producer for the nationally distributed Showtime at the Apollo television program heard one of her readings, leading to a chance to appear on the show's amateur-night segment in October 1995.
+In 1997, she started a publishing company, Moore Black Press, publishing her poetry, The Words Don't Fit in My Mouth, and works by other poets.

 In 2000, Moore moved to Atlanta and expanded her operations to include a cafe and bookstore.
-In 2001 Moore wrote the play, There Are No Asylums for the Real Crazy Women and published The Alphabet Verses the Ghetto.
-A sign of Moore's growing recognition came when she was invited to perform at the U.S. Comedy Festival, as part of a "Def Poetry Jam" organized by hip-hop mogul Russell Simmons.
+In 2001 Moore wrote the play, There Are No Asylums for the Real Crazy Women, and published The Alphabet Versus the Ghetto.
+A sign of Moore's growing recognition came when she was invited to perform at the U.S. Comedy Festival as part of a "Def Poetry Jam" organized by hip-hop mogul Russell Simmons.
 By 2001 her poetry had appeared in such publications as Essence, Blaze, African Voices, and Black Elegance, many of them not known for publishing poetry.

 "I don't sleep," she told the Michigan Chronicle that year.
 "It's my own fault."
-And indeed her career trajectory who had helped revivify that art of African American poetry seemed limited only by her own store of energy.
-Commissioned by The Apollo Theater to debut her 2009 multi media solo theater show, God is Not an American sold out the Apollo Theater Salon Series.
+And indeed, her career trajectory, which had helped reawaken the art of African American poetry, seemed limited only by her store of energy.
+Commissioned by The Apollo Theater to debut her 2009 multi-media solo theater show, God is Not an American sold out the Apollo Theater Salon Series.